openjdm/openjdm.github.io/book/reinforcement_learning.md

 rewards and discounted future rewards.
-Thus, examining the nuances in temporal difference prediction errors is useful because it allows us to better understand dopamine reward prediction errors, which helps pinpoint dopaminergic targets in a medical context.<span class="Apple-converted-space"> </span>
+Thus, examining the nuances in temporal difference prediction errors is useful because it allows us to better understand dopamine reward prediction errors, which helps pinpoint dopaminergic targets in a medical context.

 Reinforcement learning has been powerful in bringing together computation, algorithm, and implementation, and the ways in which it has